instaclustr/terraform-provider-instaclustr/README.md

 ssl_enabled_protocols, ssl_truststore_password, ssl_protocol, security_protocol, sasl_mechanism, sasl_jaas_config, bootstrap_servers|Connection information for your Kafka Cluster.
 These options are analogous to the similarly named options that you would place in your Kafka Connect worker.properties file.
 Only required if connecting to a Non-Instaclustr managed Kafka Cluster|Kafka Connect truststore|Base64 encoded version of the TLS trust store (in JKS format) used to connect to your Kafka Cluster.
-Only required if connecting to a Non-Instaclustr managed Kafka Cluster with TLS enabled|Kafka Connect dedicated_zookeeper|Indicate whether this Kafka cluster should allocate dedicated Zookeeper nodes|Kafka|false zookeeper_node_size|If `dedicated_zookeeper` is true, then it is the node size for the dedicated Zookeeper nodes|Kafka zookeeper_node_count|If `dedicated_zookeeper` is true, then it indicates how many nodes are allocated to be Zookeeper nodes|Kafka
+Only required if connecting to a Non-Instaclustr managed Kafka Cluster with TLS enabled|Kafka Connect dedicated_zookeeper|Indicate whether this Kafka cluster should allocate dedicated Zookeeper nodes|Kafka|false zookeeper_node_size|If `dedicated_zookeeper` is true, then it is the node size for the dedicated Zookeeper nodes.
+Have a look [here](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/#section-create-cluster) (Kafka bundle options table) for node size options. |Kafka zookeeper_node_count|If `dedicated_zookeeper` is true, then it indicates how many nodes are allocated to be Zookeeper nodes|Kafka

 ### Resource:  `instaclustr_firewall_rule`